Are the drums the right instruments for me?

 We have received this question a few times from parents throughout the years.
 Our number 1 recommendation is to use an electronic drum set.
-This is set allows only the student to hear what they are playing using headphones.
-For a traditional drum set, the loud sounds can be reduced by sound-proofing the room where the drum set is located.
+This set allows only the student to hear what they are playing using headphones.
+For a traditional drum set, the loud sounds can be reduced by soundproofing the room where the drum set is located.
 Damper pads can also be placed on the drums to reduce the volume.

 How do you teach the drums?

-We use a few music books, such as Essential Elements and Alfred Music Theory.
+We use a few music books, for drums lessons such as Essential Elements and Alfred Music Theory.
 Eventually, students can start playing by ear to follow the music from songs that they already enjoy.
 Having the opinion of a percussion instructor is recommended to make sure the student is following the tempo.

 To learn more about our drum lessons, call us at 954-321-1850.